MicrosoftDocs/fabric-docs/docs/real-time-intelligence/vector-database.md

 1. **Embed data**: Convert data into vector format using an embedding model.
 For example, you can embed text data using an Open AI model.
 1. **Store vectors**: Store the embedded vectors in a vector database.
 You can send the embedded data to an Eventhouse to store and manage the vectors.
+1. **Embed query**: Convert the query data into vector format using the same embedding model used to embed the stored data.
-1. **Query vectors**: Use vector similarity search to find similar vectors in the database.
+1. **Query vectors**: Use vector similarity search to find entries in the database that are similar to the query.

 ## Eventhouse as a Vector Database